European Law and Global Risk (LLM)

 Program and courses

-- Besides gaining a solid knowledge on general EU law, students can specialise on two (among three) areas, particularly in the field of:
+- Apart from gaining solid knowledge on general EU law, you can specialise in two out of three areas, in the field of:

 - EU competition Law